10 Best Electric Car Brands

 BEV

-The first type of electric vehicle is 100% electric, usually called a BEV (battery electric vehicle), and it uses no fuel other than the electrical energy of the batteries.
+The first type of electric vehicle is 100% electric, usually called a BEV (battery electric vehicle).
+It uses no fuel other than the electrical energy of the batteries.
 Examples are Tesla cars like the Model X, Model S, and Model 3.

 HEV